wynksaiddestroy/py_stringmatching/docs/Installation.rst

 .. note::

-    The user does not have to install these dependency packages before installing the py_stringmatching package.
+    You do not have to install these dependency packages before installing the py_stringmatching package.
     The py_stringmatching installer will automatically install the required packages.

 There are two ways to install py_stringmatching package: from source distribution or using pip.